cornernote/gii-modeldoc-generator/README.md

 # Gii ModelDoc Generator for Yii

-ModelDoc Generator will extend Gii too allow you to update your existing models with [phpDoc](http://www.phpdoc.org/) compatible documentation.
+ModelDoc Generator will extend Gii allowing an update to existing models with [phpDoc](http://www.phpdoc.org/) compatible documentation.

 ### Contents